LashawnFofung/Superstore-Sales-Performance/Case Study/4 Analysis.md

          The Home Office segment, while having the lowest total sales volume, boasts the highest profit ratio.
 This suggests that sales to home offices are highly efficient or involve products with better margins.
 This segment might be a key focus for increasing profitability.

-  -  Does the choice of shipping mode impact sales or profit margins?
+  -  <b>Does the choice of shipping mode impact sales or profit margins?</b>

      Yes, the choice of shipping mode does appear to impact both total sales and profit margins: